 Drugs precursors: A no-deal Brexit scenario could delay the trade of certain drug precursors (chemicals used for the production of medicines, cosmetics and fragrances) by up to 15 days, if companies have to meet third country rules on imports and exports post-Brexit.

-Rare diseases: there may be particular concern regarding orphan medicines - treatments that aren’t commercially viable for the UK market alone - as to whether such medicines will even reach the UK market, which will have implications for the treatment of rare diseases.
+Rare diseases: There may be particular concern regarding orphan medicines (treatments that aren’t commercially viable for the UK market alone) as to whether such medicines will even reach the UK market.
+This will have implications for the treatment of rare diseases.

-Sponsorship of clinical trials: the technical notes are vague about what happens regarding sponsors based in the UK/EU.
+Sponsorship of clinical trials: The technical notices are vague about what happens regarding sponsors based in the UK/EU.